Starvation: Anatomy of ‘a very cruel, slow death’

 What is ‘starvation’?

-Starvation, in a few words, is when the human body is deprived of food for so long that it suffers and in many cases dies.
+Starvation, in a few words, is when the human body is deprived of food for so long that it suffers and, often, dies.

-“It’s a very cruel, slow death,” Dr Omar Abdel-Mannan, a British Egyptian paediatrician and neurologist who has volunteered in Gaza said.
+“It’s a very cruel, slow death,” Dr Omar Abdel-Mannan, a British-Egyptian paediatrician and neurologist who has volunteered in Gaza said.
 “You basically just waste away.”

 For ethical reasons, scientists have been unable to pinpoint how long starvation takes to kill.
 However, based on observation, it is thought the human body can last up to three weeks without food.